d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 ```

 This seems quite natural but here we face a little problem.
 In fact which `add` is applied since two definitions exist.
-So lets try compiling the code and see what's is going one!
+So lets try compiling the code and see what's going on!

 ```Swift
 error: ambiguous use of 'add'